calblueprint/constitution/Current_Constitution.md

 1. All procedures and operations specified by the Constitution may not be changed except by constitutional amendment.
 All procedures and operations not specified by the Constitution that the Executive Committee deems necessary for current and future members to abide by may be determined by the Executive Committee through the bylaws.
 2. The bylaws must be made readily available to the general membership through permanent and accessible documentation.
 This documentation should record both the current and past bylaws.
-3. A two-thirds majority of the Executive Committee is necessary to enact a bylaw.
+3. A two-thirds<sup>1</sup> majority of the Executive Committee is necessary to enact a bylaw.
-4. A two-thirds majority of the Executive Committee is necessary to overturn a bylaw.
+4. A two-thirds<sup>1</sup> majority of the Executive Committee is necessary to overturn a bylaw.
 5. Any enacted or overturned bylaw must be presented at the soonest general meeting.
 Changes made to the bylaws must be reflected in the documentation within 24 hours.

 ### 4. Ratification

 The Ratification of three fourths majority of Blueprint members shall be sufficient for the establishment of this Constitution.

+---

+<sup>1</sup> The resulting number shall be rounded to the nearest integer.